Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var string4 = undefined;         // ... and this give the var the "undefined" value.
 Also very tricky, see later.

 ```
 Variables should always be given an initial value.
-Otherwise, like string3 above, they have an "undefined" value until later in the program, which can lead to weird errors.
+Otherwise, like string3 above, they have an "undefined" value until later in the program, which can lead to hard-to-debug errors.

-Variables (and other items in JS, like functions) can be named with lower and uppercase letters, numbers, underscore, or dollar signs.
+Variables (and other names in JS, like functions) can be named with lower and uppercase letters, numbers, underscore, or dollar signs.
 Avoid dollar signs.
 For multi-component names, there are two favourite styles: my_data and myData.
 The second is more common.
-Underscores at the beginning or end of a name can denote something special, eg. often a variable which is similar to a system-provided term.
-Eg. you desperately want to name some variable "var" but var is a reserved word in JS, so you can use "var_".
-Eg. `var var_ = 123;` Unless you know very well what you're doing, this is not recommended.
+Underscores at the beginning or end of a name can denote something special, often a variable which is similar to a system-provided term.
+Eg. you desperately want to name some variable "var" but var is a reserved word in JS, so you can use "var_". `var var_ = 123;` Unless you know very well what you're doing, this is not recommended.

 ## Data Types